 The Larson Center for Leadership operates under ULI’s Larson Leadership Initiative, which has successfully implemented leadership-based initiatives within the Washington D.C. and Atlanta District Councils in past years.

 The mission of the Larson Center for Leadership is to cultivate leadership development by informing a select group of emerging leaders as to the transformative dynamics emerging within Michigan’s real estate and land use industries, and to promote their engagement in the process.

-The eight-month Larson Center for Leadership program runs from March through October, and is comprised of eight program days.
+The eight-month Larson Center for Leadership program is comprised of eight program days.
 Each program day has a specific topic of focus, such as infrastructure, regionalism, and the role of government, and take place at various locations around the Metro Detroit area.
 Individual program days are presented by a Larson Center for Leadership Sponsor/Partners – organizations which have graciously agreed to donate time and efforts to this very special program.

 Ideal participants are mid-career, Michigan-based professionals, who work either directly or indirectly in the real estate or land-use sectors, and have a strong working knowledge and commitment to the mission of the Urban Land Institute.

 The TAP is modeled after the The Urban Land Institute Technical Assistance Program (TAP) process and is an integral component of leadership development in Larson Center for Leadership.